astra-toolbox/astra-toolbox/README.md

 ## Testing your installation

-To perform a (very) basic test of your ASTRA installation in Python, you can run the following Python commands.
-You can choose to skip the test of the GPU functionality for systems without a NVIDIA GPU.
+To perform a (very) basic test of your ASTRA installation in Python, you can run the following Python command.

 ```
 import astra
-astra.test_noCUDA() # To skip GPU tests
-astra.test_CUDA()   # To also perform GPU tests
+astra.test()
 ```

-To test your ASTRA installation in Matlab, the equivalent commands are:
+To test your ASTRA installation in Matlab, the equivalent command is:

 ```
-astra_test_noCUDA   % To skip GPU tests
-astra_test_CUDA     % To also perform GPU tests
+astra_test
 ```

 ## References